iorgadev/garimpar/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+GarimparAPI needs to be running.

 ## Extra Details

-- POST data sent to API should be sanitized on API end
-- Responsive design elements not implemented
--
+- NEXT_PUBLIC_API_URL environment variable needs to be defined, point to GarimparAPI